RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Results

-To illustrate the applicability of the RDA-PSO method to real-life MRR data, we now consider two MRR experiments carried out in a small village on Hainan Island in China \citep{TTW01}, and a third run in a suburban area of the city of Cairns in Australia \citep{RWW05}.
+To illustrate the applicability of the RDA-PSO method to real-life MRR data, we now consider two MRR experiments carried out in a small village on Hainan Island in China \citep{TTW01} (we only consider the female cohorts from this study), and a third run in a suburban area of the city of Cairns in Australia \citep{RWW05}.